ArbitrumFoundation/governance/docs/overview.md

 #### Arbitrum One 3% Governor

-The _non-constitutional_ governor, proposals made require 3% of all tokens to vote in favor in order to pass.
+The _non-constitutional_ governor, proposals made require at least 3% of all votable tokens to vote “in favor” and more votable tokens to vote "in favor" than to vote "against" in order to pass.
 Currently only has the power to spend funds in the treasury.

 #### Arbitrum One 5% Governor

-The _constitutional_ governor, proposals made require 5% of all tokens to vote in favor in order to pass.
+The _constitutional_ governor, proposals made require at least 5% of all votable tokens to vote "in favor" and more votable tokens to vote “in favor" than to vote "against" in order to pass.
 <br/>

 _Comparison Table_